googlefonts/how-to-hint-complex-script-variable-fonts/README.md

 `Edit > Change char group` or press ctrl + U, until ‘Anygroup’ is listed, then choose File and save.

 When the Character Group info is set to ‘Anygroup’, and saved, adding the YAnchor Hinting commands for the Devanagari heights, via the graphical hinting tools, will generate a Yanchor with no cvt associated with it.
 You can then manually add references to the correct Devanagari cvt’s, compile and save.
 The alternative to this approach is to let VTT choose a cvt.
-You must then remember to change that cvt reference to use the correct custom script specific cvt you have creeated in the cvt table, such as the ones we created above for the Devanagari font.
+You must then remember to change that cvt reference to use the correct custom script specific cvt you have created in the cvt table, such as the ones we created above for the Devanagari font.

 ## Hinting Devanagari letter DdA (Unicode+0921)